Ansfred/DSML-Practicals/README.md

 14. Use the covid_vaccine_statewise.csv dataset and perform the following analytics.
 A. Describe the dataset.
 B. Number of Males vaccinated
-C..
-Number of females vaccinated
+C. Number of females vaccinated

 15. Use the dataset 'titanic'.
 The dataset contains 891 rows and contains information about the passengers who boarded the unfortunate Titanic